influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 ### v1 CLI (not supported)

-Don't use the v1 CLI for writing data to {{% cloud-name %}}.
+Don't use the v1 CLI with {{% cloud-name %}}.
-While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.
+While it may coincidentally work, it isn't officially supported.

 If you need to test writes interactively, see how to [write using HTTP clients](#write-using-http-clients).